Goldua2cope/devops24/examinations/02/README.md

 ## QUESTION A

 What happens if you run `ansible-inventory --list` in the directory you created above?

+#### Answer:
-    - It shows all hosts available in the inventory and includes host information such as ip-address, keyfile, user, host group, etc.
+> It shows all hosts available in the inventory and includes information such as ip-address, keyfile, user, host group, etc.

 ## QUESTION B

 What happens if you run `ansible-inventory --graph` in the directory you created above?

-    - It shows host information as a graph and includes ip address, grouping of all hosts, etc.
+#### Answer:
+> It shows the structure of the inventory

 ## QUESTION C